rhamill1/battle-ship/README.md

             allow user to reset the game - Good form
+            remove hard coding from css.  make responsive - Good

+            All the labels, submits and commentary at the top is looking cluttered scratch these goals format grid to stay on screen
-            remove hard coding from css.  make responsive - Good format grid to stay on screen - Good format grid axis to be clean and consistent (margins, padding and borders)
+                format grid axis to be clean and consistent (margins, padding and borders)

+Phase 3 -

+    Add two more columns
+    remove the guess section and allow the hide section to be repurposed for both